Qoosim/Qoosim/README.md

                                             Hi, 👋 I'm Qoosim AbdulGhaniyy from Nigeria 🇳🇬 Full-Stack-Developer

 Ever since I have come to understand the importance of technologies in the world we live in, I have begun to fill myself with the knowledge related to software development.
 I share and gain this knowledge every day in various projects I do.
 I am always ready to help and contribute to my team.
 I am very passionate about front-end, back-end and UI/UX design.
+I am available for hire

 Here are some things you should know: